 How a Lien Works

 A lien is a filing against a property to secure repayment of an obligation.
 When you get a loan from a lender to finance property, the lender files a lien with the county clerk.
 This gives the lender the right to seize the property if you don't pay the loan.
-Although a mortgage is the most common type of lien, there are variations such as tax liens for unpaid property taxes and mechanics lien for unpaid construction contracts.
-Liens have priority in the order of filing.
+Although a mortgage is the most common type of lien, there are others, such as tax liens for unpaid property or IRS taxes and mechanics liens for unpaid construction contracts.
+Liens have priority in the order of filing or importance.
+For example, an IRS lien may take priority over a previously acquired second mortgage and a mortgage debt recorded prior to a home equity line of credit, for instance, typically has priority over the HELOC.

-Before you enter into a contract to buy or sell property, perform a lien search.
-Liens are filed in the county where the property is located.
-Look up the appropriate county's website to see if it contains an online search function.
+Before you enter into a contract to buy or sell property, perform a property lien search through a title company.
+Liens are filed in the county where the property is located and become a matter of public record.
+You may be able to identify liens on your own by looking up the appropriate county's website to see if it contains an online search function for title records.
 At minimum, you need the address, but it also helps to have the lot, block or parcel number.
 The easiest place to find this is on your tax assessment.
 If you can't search online, call or visit the clerk for guidance on that specific office's search procedure.

 Removing the Lien